Shopify/polaris/src/components/Checkbox/README.md

 # Checkbox

 Checkboxes are most commonly used to give merchants a way to make a range of selections (zero, one, or multiple).
-They may also be used as a way to have a merchant indicate they agree to specific terms and services.
+They may also be used as a way to have merchants indicate they agree to specific terms and services.

 ---